1. Arduino getting started tutorial

 The Arduino is fast, but it has a limit, and your design must take that into consideration.

-In the lectures in this section, we will play with the following sensors:
+In the lectures in this section, we will play with the following components:

 How sensors work